tschoof/blog/_posts/2019-11-12-fuji-blinkies.md

 I could accept this if there was **a)** less variation and **b)** one of 'em was consistently more accurate. **a)** is a minus, and during my test done for this post, I found no indication of **b)** either.

 Thank you for reading/skimming this far.
 Have you encountered the same problem?
 How do you deal with it?
 Most importantly: Was I unclear with anything?
-Any [feedback](https://timmschoof.com/) is very welcome :)
+Any [feedback](https://timmschoof.com/) is very welcome :) Especially about whatever happens or is the reasoning behind the behaviour upon half-press with Fuji cameras.
+Thank you!